chr-hall/OP-1Sequencer/README.md

 There are 4 pages of steps available.
 Hold down D and use the Up and Down arrow keys to move between them.
 What page you are on is displayed top the left of the steps.

+### Example:
 ![2](https://github.com/chr-hall/OP-1Sequencer/assets/117752515/096331e1-89ec-4332-a15d-e75b40053a14)

+_Example of the sequencer in use.
+Light gray steps are active.
+Step 7 is selected and active with a note value of D#4 (highlighted in green on the OP-1 keyboard bottom left) and full velocity (127)_

 ### Notes: